zebedeeio/beamable-starter/README.md

 Next, you will need to publish your microservice to Beamable.
 Once your microservice is published you will be able to use it from anywhere.
 Check out the [Publishing section](#publishing-your-microservice) to earn more:

-To see how to integrate the Zebedee OAuth2 flow you can check out the “LoginController.cs” script.
+To see how to integrate the ZBD OAuth2 flow you can check out the “LoginController.cs” script.
 This handles the initial start of the login flow as well as the deep link.

 This class Handles both the microservice calls as well as the application logic to implement this functionality in Unity.